Notification of Program Change

 Tuition and fees

-The following is an example tuition estimate for a student in the MSDI Program for the first year of the program using the rate of $787 per credit from the 2020-2021 Academic Year Fee Book.
-Credits listed are the minimum required; students may take on more credits.
+The following is an example tuition estimate for a student in the MSDI Program using the rate of $795 per credit from the 2022-2023 Academic Year Fee Book.
+Credits listed in the example are an estimate of the minimum required; students may take on more credits.
 For more information on costs, please see the GPHN Student Handbook for a more comprehensive breakdown of additional costs.
 Number of credits required for the program and rates for tuition and fees may change each year.

 *Estimate only.
-Actual amounts will vary and do not include one credit of IPE or elective credits.
+Actual amounts will vary.
 This estimate does not include costs for major medical and dental insurance, housing, transportation, books, living expenses, or costs incurred as a part of supervised practice rotations.

 All students enrolled in the Graduate Programs in Human Nutrition (including the Dietetic Internship program) are eligible to apply for financial aid.
 More information and application details are available at the Office of Student Financial Aid website.

 Student debt counseling

 Current and past students of OHSU have access to services through the Student Debt Counseling and Financial Management Program.
 By helping to mentor and educate students while they are attending OHSU, the Student Debt Management Program strives to help students create their own educational debt management plan so that they have a better understanding of their obligations and options after graduation.

 Academy of Nutrition and Dietetics Foundation: The Academy of Nutrition and Dietetics Foundation offers a variety of scholarships.
 Award details and eligibility requirements may be found on the Academy of Nutrition and Dietetics Foundation site.

 Oregon Academy of Nutrition and Dietetics: The Oregon Academy of Nutrition and Dietetics typically offers a modest scholarship to an Oregon student(s).
 Students are nominated by their program faculty and cannot nominate themselves for these awards.